 Harbour Town is one of the most exhilarating and best places to visit in Melbourne, known for a wide range of shopping options, restaurants, amusements, and entertainment.
 It has two level laneways with more than 100 local and global brand outlets for jewellery, gifts, home-ware, leisurewear, and sportswear.
 And you get lucrative discounts on premium brands round the year!

-Moreover, some of the fascinating sightseeing places in Melbourne – Melbourne Star Observation Wheel, O’Brien Group Arena, and Costco are just around.
+Moreover, some of the beautiful places in Melbourne – Melbourne Star Observation Wheel, O’Brien Group Arena, and Costco are just around.

 Don’t miss: Tunza Fun, Glow Golf, Simulator World and The Backlot Drive-in